 Following an emergency event, College Facilities personnel are responsible for conducting damage assessments and debris removal.
 After a major emergency, ONLY AUTHORIZED PERSONNEL are to be on campus at this time.
 Employees not authorized to be on campus during this time should monitor local media sources and the multi-modal alert system for information on re-opening.

-The President or Vice President of Finance and Administration will issue a directive to reopen after conferring with the Director of Facilities regarding damage assessment and debris removal.
+The President or Executive Vice President & CFO will issue a directive to reopen after conferring with the Director of Facilities regarding damage assessment and debris removal.